BEXIS2/Documents/Docs/DataDescription.md

 > **Note:** Units that are already used in a dataset cannot be deleted until those assignments are removed.
 Always check whether a unit is in use before attempting to delete it.
 If you try to delete a unit that is in use, an error message will appear, and the unit cannot be deleted.

 ### Best Practices for Managing Units
-- Use clear, standardized names and abbreviations based on international conventions.
+- ✅ Use **descriptive and standardized names** to ensure clarity and reuse.
--  Avoid creating duplicate units.
+- ✅ Write **concise, meaningful descriptions** to make constraints easy to understand.
-- Use the same schema for derived units (kg·m/s²)
+- ✅ **Test regular expressions (regex)** thoroughly to avoid unexpected validation issues.
-- Provide meaningful descriptions to help users select the correct unit.
+- ✅ Define **range constraints** with clear minimum/maximum values and use appropriate data types.
-- Assign the correct data types and dimensions to prevent misuse.
+- ✅ Provide **domain values** that are unambiguous, relevant, and well-suited to the variable they constrain.
-- Only delete units after confirming they are not in use.
+- ✅ **Check dependencies** before deleting a constraint, and only remove it if it is no longer in use.